Your employees are already using AI Do you control the tools, the data, and the ownership?

 What do we do about shadow AI?

 Shadow AI (when employees use AI tools without the organization's knowledge) is one of the most common risks.
 Step one: map actual AI usage (not just approved usage).
 Step two: create clear guidelines for which tools may be used and with what data.
 Step three: make it easier to use approved tools than to go around the system.
 ISO 42001 formalizes this through requirements for AI policy and awareness raising.
+We have written more about the phenomenon in the article <a href='/articles/shadow-ai-employees-building-without-it/'>Shadow AI: managers build tools IT doesn't know about</a>.

 Ready for responsible AI?